scaffold-eth/se-2-challenges/README.md

 ### 🥅 Goals:

 - [ ] Launch a challenge as a channel client.
-The Guru's UI should show an alert via their `Cash out latest voucher` button.
+If wisdom has been given, the Guru's UI should show an alert via their `Cash out latest voucher` button.
 - [ ] Recover the Guru's best voucher before the channel closes.
 - [ ] Close the channel and recover rube funds.